na-na-hi/renget/archive/sfbf5.md

 \>"NOOO!!!"
 \>"GET OFF THE BED!!!"
 \>"AAAAAAAAAAAAAAAAAAAAA"
-\>"AAAAAAAAAAAAAAAAAAAAAAAA"
+\>"AAAAAAAAAAAAAAAAAAAAAAAA"%%

 =============================================

 **%red%{Unbirth}%%**

-\>Climbing inside legi marks the first time you've been able to pleasure her without the need for earplugs
+%darkgreen%\>Climbing inside legi marks the first time you've been able to pleasure her without the need for earplugs
 \>the screaming still vibrates through her insides, becoming a useful indicator of where to rub for the best reaction
 \>her heartbeat also becomes apparent, going from a pulse every several seconds to quickly matching pace with an average human
 \>not close enough to the lungs to feel breathing, the gaps between vibrations still betray breaths turning to staggered gasps as you grind harder against the flexing walls